 The Quarterly: It’s been four years since the integration was finalized.
 What does MilliporeSigma look like today?

 Udit Batra: We’ve essentially outpaced the market in terms of sales growth since we announced the deal.
 We are gradually realigning all our SKUs into just a handful of umbrella brands and providing simpler ways for customers to interact with MilliporeSigma.
 Our margins are now 400 to 500 basis points higher than the next competitor, and our innovation intensity is now twice what it was when we started this process.
 In 2014, roughly 2 percent of our sales were driven by innovation of products launched in the previous five years.
-Today, that number is slightly shy of
+Today, that number is slightly shy of 5 percent.

 We’ve reorganized ourselves to emphasize this innovation.
 Two years ago, we formed three “promise ventures,” which are small, incubator-type businesses within MilliporeSigma.
 One is focused on gene editing and cell therapy, which are both hot areas in life science right now.
 The second promise venture is focused on building and selling end-to-end processing solutions for small biotech companies.
 We started off with three customers that wanted us to help them make their first processes to get their drugs into the clinic; within a year and half, we grew to about 15 customers, and we’ve established dedicated sites in Boston, France, and Shanghai to deal with the demand for these services.
 And the third promise venture is focused on digitizing the lab.
 It involves developing a platform where scientists can get data from their instruments, manage the inventory in the lab, and do it all remotely.
 It’s kind of like the thermostat-monitoring technology you have in your house but for the lab.